iCharlesHu/swift-experimental-subprocess/README.md

             - Both cases can’t be resolved until the source code is updated; they are therefore considered programming errors.
     - Updated `StandardInputWriter` to be non-sendable.
     - Renamed `PlatformOptions.additionalAttributeConfigurator` to `Platform.preSpawnAttributeConfigurator`; renamed `PlatformOptions.additionalFileAttributeConfigurator` to `Platform.preSpawnFileAttributeConfigurator`.
-    - Updated all `closeWhenDone` parameter labels to `closeAfterProcessSpawned`.
+    - Updated all `closeWhenDone` parameter labels to `closeAfterSpawningProcess`.
     - Renamed `Subprocess.Result` to `Subprocess.ExecutionResult`.
     - Added `Codable` support to `TerminationStatus` and `ExecutionResult`.
     - Renamed `TerminationStatus.exit`: